prilosac/LemeTechOne-Firmware/UserGuide.md

 * [Art layer](#art-layer)

 ## QuickStart
 Your Leme Tech One will automatically work when plugged into any compatible console (GameCube, Wii, Switch, PC), defaulting to Melee-style behavior, as described in [Playing with 3 modifiers](#playing-with-3-modifiers).
-If you wish to play with the 2-modifier layout typical of other controllers with a similar layout, hold ModX and ModY when plugging in.
+When plugging into PC for the first time, you will need to do the initial [Dolphin setup](#dolphin-setup) If you wish to play with the 2-modifier layout typical of other controllers with a similar layout, hold ModX and ModY when plugging in.

 In either case, hold Up when plugging in to activate the crouch-walk option select coordinates on down-left and down-right.